In addition to treating clients with anxiety, depression, academic overwhelm and cultural identity issues, I specialize in supporting clients who:

-You also might be worried that therapy might be a bit too 'woo-hoo' of a process for you.
+You also might be worried that therapy might be a bit too 'woo-woo' of a process for you.
 Well, rest assured that at least with me, it won't be.
 The good news is that psychotherapy's long since left the realm of the nebulous and is considered a quantifiable process, firmly rooted in years of scientific research and evidence-based practice.
 As your therapist, I'll be there alongside to help you better understand how your thoughts, emotions, behaviors and experiences correlate.

 Thanks to my life experiences I come to the therapeutic relationship from a variety of cultures.
 Think of me as an American / Latin-American / European hybrid.
 I know what it's like to adapt to new circumstances, and to learn how to summon the inner strength required to survive and thrive.
 English is the language I speak the best, and I also provide therapy in French and Spanish.

-This stigma is rooted in the fact that at first, the main goal of therapy was to help people when they were feeling down or unwell.
+There're a million different reasons to go to therapy, and seeing me won't mean you are 'broken' or that there is anything 'wrong' with you.
+I get that many people believe this to be true, and it's a myth I would like to help dispel This stigma is rooted in the fact that at first, the main goal of therapy was to help people when they were feeling down or unwell.
 In addition, there are a lot of cultures in which keeping emotions to one's self, or at least within the family, is encouraged.
 With the advent of the Positive Psychology movement about 25 or 30 years ago, a shift happened.
 The goal went from solely taking people from, say, from a -10 up to, say, a 0... to studying how people can live fuller lives and enjoy improved mental health, meaning that clients in therapy can learn to go past a 0 and to on to higher rates of mental health.
 Pretty exciting stuff!